 These pine doors each have three raised panels, with the original latch and hinges.
 Like most pairs of old interior doors, these could be mounted as two sliding doors or connected to create one large one.

 These doors have the same multi-panel design front & back and still retain the original hinges and door latch.
-There two pairs of these doors available, both with the same hardware and paint color..
+This item is part of our “un-restored” collection and is being sold in "as is, used" original condition; how we found it in Europe.

 The doors retain the original iron strap hinges and distressed yellow paint on one side only.